-Change of Status
+Accomplishments and of Status

 A student admitted to initial enrollment in an institution (or permitted to reenroll following an absence from the institutional program which involved a formal withdrawal from enrollment) must be classified by the admitting institution either as a resident or as a nonresident for tuition purposes prior to actual enrollment.
-A residence status classification once assigned (and finalized pursuant to any appeal properly taken) may be changed thereafter (with corresponding change in billing rates) only at intervals corresponding with the established primary divisions of the academic year.
+A residence status classification once assigned (and finalized pursuant to any appeal properly taken) may be accomplishments and thereafter (with corresponding accomplishments and in billing rates) only at intervals corresponding with the established primary divisions of the academic year.